BananaFalls/LDPC-NeuralNetwork-Decoder/ldpc_neural_decoder/models/README_MESSAGE_GNN.md

 ## Overview

-The Message-Centered GNN LDPC Decoder implements a novel approach to LDPC decoding by treating the messages in the Tanner graph as nodes in a Graph Neural Network (GNN).
-This is a significant departure from traditional GNN-based decoders that treat variable and check nodes as the nodes in the GNN.
+The Message-Centered GNN LDPC Decoder implements a novel approach to LDPC decoding by treating the Tanner graph as a line graph (or message graph).
+In this representation, each edge in the original Tanner graph becomes a node in the message graph, and two message-nodes are connected if they share the same endpoint (variable or check node) in the original Tanner graph.

-In this message-centered approach:
+This approach aligns more closely with the principles of Graph Neural Networks (GNNs) by:
-- Each **message** in the Tanner graph becomes a **node** in the GNN
+1. Treating messages as the primary entities (nodes) in the graph
-- Two message-nodes are connected by an edge if they share the same variable or check node in the original Tanner graph
+2. Defining connections between messages based on their shared endpoints
-- This creates a "line graph" or "message graph" representation of the original Tanner graph
+3. Applying weight sharing across similar message types
-- The number of nodes in the message graph equals the number of edges in the original Tanner graph
+4. Utilizing message passing between connected message nodes

 ## Key Components